Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Introduction

-At this juncture, one must note that the perfect fluid assumption in the $\Lambda$CDM model could only represent an approximation to reality.
-To obtain a \enquote{realistic} model of the Universe, one must obviously extend the standard $\Lambda$CDM model by considering dissipative effects in the dark matter sector.
-Majority of these attempts to extend the standard model are done by utilizing the Eckart's formalism to model bulk viscosity \cite{Hu:2020xus, Sasidharan:2023ndf, daSilva:2018dzn, daSilva:2018ehn}.
-However, being a first order theory, Eckart formalism violates causality \cite{ISRAEL1979341, Coley:1995dpj} and provides unstable final equilibrium states \cite{PhysRevD.31.725}.
-This fact then motivates authors to consider Israel-Stewart theory (FIS theory) for incorporating bulk viscosity in the dark sector, as it may provide causal \& stable solutions.
-However, the incorporation of cosmological constant in such cases, re-introduces the non-linearity in to the differential equations governing the dynamics \cite{Cruz:2018yrr}, which was originally absent in single component viscous dark matter models \cite{Mohan:2017poq}.
+The perfect fluid assumption considered in the $\Lambda$CDM model could only represent an approximation to reality as the fluids found in nature has some amount of dissipation associated with them.
+Hence, an obvious extension of the standard $\Lambda$CDM model is to consider dissipative effects in the dark matter sector.
+In literature, majority of such extension of the standard model are done by utilising the Eckart's formalism to model bulk viscosity \cite{Hu:2020xus, Sasidharan:2023ndf,daSilva:2018ehn}.
+However, being a first order theory, this formalism violates causality \cite{ISRAEL1979341, Coley:1995dpj} and provides only unstable final equilibrium states \cite{PhysRevD.31.725}.
+This motivates authors to consider Israel-Stewart theory (FIS theory) for incorporating bulk viscosity in the dark sector, as it may provide causal \& stable solutions.
+However, the incorporation of cosmological constant in such cases, introduces non-linearity into the differential equations governing the dynamics \cite{Cruz:2018yrr}.
 This occurrence of non-linearity completely negates the possibility of obtaining an analytical solution for the Hubble parameter, which in turn prohibits one's efforts to understand the dynamics of the Universe in a transparent way.
-Furthermore, the numerical analysis carried out using those differential equations, in the context of dissipative $\Lambda$CDM model, predict abnormally large value for the bulk viscous coefficient, which even turns negative for a particular case\footnote{See table I of the article \cite{Cruz:2018yrr} page 13.}.
+Furthermore, the numerical analysis carried out using those differential equations, in the context of dissipative $\Lambda$CDM model, predict abnormally large value for the bulk viscous coefficient, which even turns negative for a particular case \cite{Cruz:2018yrr}.
 It is therefore desirable to find an extended version of the $\Lambda$CDM model, which not only accounts for bulk dissipation in the dark matter sector, but also provides analytical solution for Hubble parameter.
 In the present work we aim to find such an extension of the standard model.
 This will then enable us to better constrain the dissipative parameters in the model and gain a better understanding about the dark sector and associated physical processes.